Vannevelj/SharpSource/docs/SS018-SwitchDoesNotHandleAllEnumOptions.md

 ---

 Add cases for missing enum member.
 That way you won't miss new behaviour in the consuming API since it will be explicitly handled.
+If a `default` clause is present, this becomes an INFO diagnostic instead.

 ---